zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 .. image:: /lys_instr_/tutorial_/template1_2.png

+Clicking the **Start** button begins the scan, acquiring spectra at each polarizer angle.

 A straightforward extension is to add more motor axes for scanning, using the same template.
 For example, adding the "x" and "y" axes allows you to move the sample stage and perform spatial mapping of the spectra.